HomeCustomersFair Dealing

 Treating customers fairly

 At UOB, we put our customers first and it is on this foundation that we have developed our business and will continue to grow.
-What is not right for our customers is not right for us.
-Fair Dealing is at the heart of every decision and recommendation that we make at UOB.
+We believe what is not right for our customers is not right for us.
+And when we do what is right for our customers, we do what is right for us.
+Fair dealing is at the heart of every decision and recommendation that we make at UOB.
 This is achieved through conscious and concerted efforts across our entire franchise.

 From the boardroom to our branches, we put our customers and their financial goals first by: